Online age verification laws in the United States: Secure Online Child Interaction and Age Limitation Act (SB 162)

 On June 28, 2023, Louisiana enacted SB 162, the Secure Online Child Interaction and Age Limitation Act.
-It requires social media platforms to verify user age and get parental consent for users under 16, prohibits account holders under 16 from messaging adults unless they are already connected, and prohibits the display of advertising based on user data and the unnecessary collection of personal information.
+It requires social media platforms to verify user age and obtain parental consent for users under 16, prohibits account holders under 16 from messaging adults unless they are already connected, and prohibits the display of advertising based on user data and the unnecessary collection of personal information.
 A parent or guardian of young users is permitted to monitor the child's account.

 The law excludes online email, video games, streaming services, news, sports, and entertainment as long as the content is not user generated.
 The law is administered by the Department of Justice of Louisiana effective July 1, 2024.
 However, HB 577 was signed on June 18, 2024, delaying the effective date to July 1, 2025, and amended the Act to include a ban on targeted advertising to minors under 16.

 On March 18, 2025, NetChoice sued Attorney General Liz Murrill and the Director of the Public Protection Division of the Louisiana Department of Justice Mike Durpee in the U.S District Court for the Middle District of Louisiana.
+During the proceedings of the lawsuit, Netchoice was temporarily in controversy because the Attorney General of Louisiana, Liz Murrill, claimed that Netchoice's expert, Dr. Anthony Bean, had submitted an AI-generated declaration in the case and sought to remove his declaration.
+Netchoice has since said that this was the first time they used Dr. Bean for any of their cases but are confident they will win their case still.

+On December 15, 2025, the laws of SB 162 and HB 577 were ruled unconstitutional as a violation of the First Amendment and were permanently enjoined.